 If you love photographing wildlife, either in their natural environment, game parks or in a zoo, this workshop is for you.
 Dennis will give you tips and techniques to take your wildlife photography to the next level.
 Key topics will include: lens choice, telephoto extenders, filters, timing, focus presets, seasons and his own unique thought process on planning a photo safari.

-Fort Worth Zoo
+Location: Fort Worth Zoo

 Dennis Kelley is an award-winning, published professional photographer who lives in San Antonio, Texas.
 He loves all genres of photography, but focuses mostly on sports and wildlife photography.

 When Dennis was a child, his father worked as a photographer for the National Weather Service in Oklahoma.
 His father’s stories and images spurred his interest in photography.
 After growing up using film cameras and many hours in the darkroom, Dennis originally pursued photography as a hobby after entering the police academy.
 After 20 successful years in law enforcement, Dennis decided to retire and continue his pursuit of photography as a professional.
 Dennis enjoys volunteering his time to several organizations, teaching others, and is always looking for the opportunity to capture the true beauty of nature and life.
 When not behind the lens, Dennis enjoys mountain biking, kayaking, music, and his greatest treasure… his 11-year-old son.

 Dennis’ work has been recognized at local and state print competitions, being awarded the “Texas Top 10” for consecutive years.
 His work has also been accepted into the prestigious PPA “Loan Collection” and has been awarded PPA Gold Photographer of the Year.